One Trail, Two Very Different Endings

 Who the Extension Makes Sense For

 Deciding whether to continue beyond Þórsmörk doesn’t have to be a group decision.
 It’s common for hikers to reassess here and choose different endings.
 On our trek, some of us took the bus out from Þórsmörk, while others continued on to finish at Skógafoss.
-The trail and transport options make this kind of split straightforward.
+Fortunately there are several transportation options, so this type of split can be straightforward.

 Continuing on to Skógafoss tends to make sense for hikers who: